ServerlessNinja/aws-email-wrangler/README.md

 npx cdk deploy --all
 ```

-The CDK app will deploy single CloudFormation stack `EmailWranglerStack`.
+The CDK app will deploy single CloudFormation stack called `EmailWranglerStack`.

 ## How to clean it up?